 The levelling system is not only there to educate you in the ways of sex-positivity.
 It is also in place in order to create a safe container for all of our members.
 By holding to the leveling system, we ensure that you get to know our community and vice versa.
 We want to make sure you feel well integrated with our community and that the community feels comfortable with you.
 So even if you are an expert in all things sex-positive, if the community does not know you, it would be inappropriate for you to attend higher levels events.
 There are rare cases where someone is well known in our community though has not been officially part of SPP.
 These exceptionally rare cases are handled with great care by our Leadership Team.
 While some exceptions are made, the general rule is everyone goes through the system the same way to create an equal, fair community.

 We track attendance by RSVPs.
 If your partner is not RSVP'd themselves, they may not get credit for attending.
 Individual memberships are the best way to ensure you get credit for every event you attend and level up at the pace that is healthy/safe for you.
 If your partner or friend has been attending events as a +1 please encourage them to apply and officially join SPP.
-Once they do so, they need to communicate to membership which classes they have attended so they can get proper credit for leveling.
+Once they do so, they need to communicate to SPP Membership which classes they have attended so they can get proper credit for leveling.

-Suggestions for the group - policies, subgroups, etc. should be sent to Leadership and directed to the most appropriate group.
+Suggestions for the group - policies, subgroups, etc. should be sent to the Leadership Team and directed to the most appropriate group.
 For example, if your suggestion pertains to events, send them to the Events Coordinator.
 Suggestions for an existing event should be submitted to the Event Host.

 Complaints should be brought to the attention of the event host if they are about the event itself or behavior at an event (or to someone in Leadership, like an Ambassador, if the host is part of the complaint).
 At the beginning of each event the host(s) should introduce themselves and identify members of leadership present, so you know who to go to with questions, attendance/membership issues, leveling up information, or any other/issues or concerns that may arise during an event.
 Also, members of Leadership wear badges so they are easy to identify at events.
 Please, for your own safety and the health of our community, do not brush safety or boundary concerns aside.
 Bring them up to leadership right away.
 For more details please see our Resolving Member Complaints section.